wessenstam/stageworkshop/guidebook.md

 ## Prerequisites ##

-1. Tested on Mac and Ubuntu.
+1. Tested on Ubuntu and Mac (Mac requires https://brew.sh installed).
-2. On Mac, requires https://brew.sh installed.
-3. A terminal, command line: git, jq, and sshpass.
+3. A terminal with command line git.

 ### Acknowledgements ###

 The entire Global Technical Sales Enablement team has delivered an amazing amount of content and automation for Nutanix TechSummits and Workshops.
 Along with the Corporate SE team automation gurus, it has been a pleasure to work with all of them and this work stands on the shoulder of those giants.
  Thank you!

 ### For the Impatient ###

+    echo "Start Foundation on your HPoC now, we'll wait 40 minutes..."

     export PE=10.21.X.37 && export PE_PASSWORD='nx2Tech###!' && EMAIL=first.last@nutanix.com \
-    && git clone https://github.com/mlavi/stageworkshop.git && cd stageworkshop \
+    && cd $(git clone https://github.com/mlavi/stageworkshop.git 2>&1 | grep Cloning | awk -F\' '{print $2}') \
-    && echo "${PE}|${PE_PASSWORD}|${EMAIL}" >> clusters.txt && echo “Start foundation now” \
+    && echo "${PE}|${PE_PASSWORD}|${EMAIL}" > clusters.txt \
     && ./stage_workshop.sh -f clusters.txt -w 1 #latest calm

     sleep 60*30 && lynx https://admin:${PE_PASSWORD}@${PE}:9440/

+While Foundation typically takes ~30 minutes, we'll:

+1. Set the Prism Element (PE) IP address, password, and your email address,
+2. Change directory into the cloned git repository,
+3. Put settings into a configuration file,
+4. Stage the cluster with the configuration file and the latest Calm workshop.

+Approximately 30 minutes later, you can login to PE to get to PC and follow step #7 below to finish push button Calm automation.

 ## Bugs, Priorities, Notes ##